 Asynchronous vs. Synchronous Programming: Key Similarities and Differences

-Synchronous, sometimes referred to as “sync,” and asynchronous, also known as “async,” are two types of programming models.
+Synchronous, sometimes called “sync,” and asynchronous, also known as “async,” are two different programming models.

 Understanding how these two models differ is critical in building application programming interfaces (APIs), creating event-based architectures, and deciding how to handle long-running tasks.

-Asynchronous programming is a multithreaded model that’s most applicable to networking and communications.
+Asynchronous programming is a multithreaded model that’s applied to networking and communications.
 Asynchronous is a non-blocking architecture, which means it doesn’t block further execution while one or more operations are in progress.

-With asynchronous programming, multiple related operations can run concurrently without waiting for other tasks to complete.
-During asynchronous communication, parties receive and process messages when it’s convenient or possible, rather than responding immediately upon receipt.
+With async programming, multiple related operations can run concurrently without waiting for other tasks to complete.

+Another example is texting.
 Texting is an asynchronous communication method.
-One person can send a text message, and the recipient can respond at their leisure.
+One person can text, and the recipient can respond at leisure.
 In the meantime, the sender may do other things while waiting for a response.